 Life at Opera in the Ozarks is busy, stimulating and fulfilling.
-The 2020 season will break into roughly four weeks of rehearsal and four weeks of performances–7 performances each of Lucia di Lammermoor, Cendrillon and The Crucible.
+As of now, the 2021 season will break into roughly four weeks of rehearsal and four weeks of performances–7 performances each of Lucia di Lammermoor, Cendrillon and The Crucible.
 Studio Program performances are scattered throughout June and July, at several locations in the NW Arkansas Region.

 There are three daily rehearsal periods of three hours each: morning, afternoon and evening.
 Each main stage production (X, Y, Z below) will have scheduling priority for one of these periods.
 The studio production has its first performance during the second week of June and rehearses in the same rehearsal block as one of the other shows.
 Private vocal instruction, coachings, chorus and other rehearsals, costume fittings, etc. are interspersed as needed.
 The production stage manager assembles the next day’s schedule and is posted by 10:00 P.M.
 A long-range master calendar is posted on the main bulletin board for reference.